Lyarc79/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-This is a project from The Odin Project
+This is an Etch-a-Sketch website created on The Odin Project curriculum.